 - Ultrasound and MRI.
 These scans may help the doctor to spot endometriosis, if there is an endometrioma, a benign cyst, on the ovary or ovaries.

 - Laparoscopy.
 This procedure uses a thin lighted scope inserted into a tiny hole in the abdomen to allow the doctor to visualize the ovaries.
-The doctor may possibly remove a small sample of tissue for biopsy, a procedure in which the endometriosis may also be removed entirely.
+The doctor may possibly remove a small sample of tissue for biopsy, a procedure in which the large lesions of endometriosis may also be removed.

 Treatment of endometriosis

 - Pain medications.
 Drugs such as ibuprofen (Advil, Motrin) can help relieve some of the discomfort of endometriosis.

 - Birth control pills.
-The pill prevents the monthly buildup of endometrial tissue on the ovaries and anywhere else the endometriosis may be in the abdomen and pelvis.
+The pill suppresses the monthly buildup of endometrial tissue on the ovaries and anywhere else the endometriosis may be in the abdomen and pelvis.
 This makes periods lighter and reduces the symptoms of endometriosis.

 - Gonadotropin-releasing hormone agonists (GnRH agonists).
 These drugs reduce the amount of the hormone estrogen in the body.
 By slowing the growth of endometriosis, they limit its symptoms.